Vonix-Network/Vonix-Leaderboards/docs/DEVELOPMENT.md

 # Developer Documentation

-This document provides detailed information for developers who want to build, modify, or contribute to the Vonix Leaderboards mod.
+This document provides detailed information for developers who want to build, modify, or contribute to the Leaderboards mod.

 ## Table of Contents